 Inverters designs are very different between manufacturers.
 Most cheap inverters don’t have proper copper transformers and don’t provide reliable operation and proper protection against high loads and over temperature usage ( more than 25% of the inverters capacity).
 The biggest reason for this is the usage of low quality cheap copper and zinc inside the transformers and to further lower the cost many companies use lower grade electronic components inside the electronic circuits.
 So the net result is a cheap unit that sell easily but don’t last and work according to the promises delivered.

-You must also make sure the inverter you choose is approved by your local council to be legally used in your local municipality region.
+You should also make sure the inverter you choose is approved by your local council to be legally used in your local municipality region.
 Installing the wrong inverter can be a fire hazard and safety risk that might cost you a lot more than what you budgeted for.

 So if you choose your inverter make sure it will be able to handle the loads you want to run at high temperatures and at a very high efficiency.
 Also choose a inverter that have a proven track record that have been used for many years in severe conditions.

 We have trial and tested many different brands and can provide you with the proper solution the first time.
+Saving you a lot of headaches and money from day 1.

 Step 7: Determine your energy storage requirements